jbostoen/itop-jb-mail-to-ticket-automation-v2/upgrade notes.md

 Backward compatibility is something that is important.
 However, some upgrades might break things because technology or use cases change.

+## Upgrading from before 2.6.201029?
+* IMAP options are now specified per inbox.
+They are copied from the configuration file if they exist during the upgrade process.
+* The 'imap_options' setting may be removed from the configuration file after upgrading.

 ## Upgrading from before 2.6.191229? (a.k.a from 'version 1')

 **Automatically taken care of**